josephg/egwalker-paper/reg-text.typ

 Equivalently, $V$ is a critical version iff every event in the graph is either included in $V$ or happened after _all_ of the events in $V$:
 $ forall e_1 in G: e_1 in sans("Events")(V) or (forall e_2 in V: e_2 -> e_1). $
 If a version is critical, that does not guarantee that it will remain critical forever; it is possible for a critical version to become non-critical because a concurrent event is added to the graph.

-This concept enables several key optimisations:
+A key insight in the design of eg-walker is that critical versions provide a firewall of sorts for how inserted items are ultimately ordered within the document.
+It is impossible for the events which happened at or before a critical version to affect how any event after the critical version is transformed. #footnote[This property holds for our most, but not all text based CRDTs.
+Notably, this property does not hold for the Peritext CRDT for collaborative rich text editing (@peritext) due to how peritext processes concurrent annotations.]

-- If the version of the event graph processed so far is critical, we can discard all of the internal state (including both B-trees and all $s_p$ and $s_e$ values), and replace it with a placeholder as explained in @partial-replay.
+This concept enables two key optimisations:

-- If the parents of the next event are equal to the version of the event graph processed so far, we just output the unmodified operation from the event as the transformed operation.
+- Any time the version of the event graph processed so far is critical, we can discard all of the internal state (including both B-trees and all $s_p$ and $s_e$ values), and replace it with a placeholder as explained in @partial-replay.
-- If both an event's version and its parent version are critical versions, there is no need to traverse the B-trees and update the CRDT state, since we would immediately discard that state anyway; we can just skip this work.
+- If both an event's version and its parent version are critical versions, there is no need to traverse the B-trees and update the CRDT state, since we would immediately discard that state anyway.
+In this case, the transformed version of the event will be identical to the original event, so the event can simply be emitted as-is.

 These optimisations make it very fast to process documents that are mostly edited sequentially (e.g., because the authors took turns and did not write concurrently, or because there is only a single author), since most of the event graph of such a document is a linear chain of critical versions.

 Moreover, the internal state can be discarded once replay is complete, although it is also possible to retain the internal state for transforming future events.
 If a replica receives events that are concurrent with existing events in its graph, but the replica has already discarded its internal state resulting from those events, it needs to rebuild some of that state.
 It can do this by identifying the most recent critical version that happened before the new event, replaying the existing events that happened after that critical version (in topologically sorted order), and finally applying the new events.
 Events from before that critical version do not need to be replayed.